 Besides those qualifiers—or in lieu of them—organizations might also use numbers to indicate the seniority and rank of an employee.

-Software Engineering Job Titles: Pick the Right Ones For Your Organization
+Software Developer Job Titles: Pick the Right Ones For Your Organization

 What to make of all of that when picking the titles for your organization?